Yni-Viar/mapgen-v2/README.md

-# SCP-MapGen-v2
+# MapGen-v2 (DEPRECATED)
-- SCP Map Generation in Godot Engine 4, based on walker algorithm.
+- Map Generation in Godot Engine 4, based on walker algorithm.
+- It was not enough, so I am stopping support for it.

 - Map Generator created by schloppa.
 - I just converted to 3d and added room spawner.